-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4.
-H4a, H5, and H5a.
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4, H4a, H5, and H5a.

-Include: 2006 undergraduate class who draduated between July 1, 2005 and June 30, 2006 who started at your institution as first-time students and received a bachelor's degree between July 1, 2005 and June 30, 2006.; Only loans made to students who borrowed while enrolled at you institution.; co-signed loans;
+Include: 2007 undergraduate class who graduated between July 1, 2006 and June 30, 2007 who started at your institution as first- time students and received a bachelor's degree between July 1, 2006 and June 30, 2007. only loans made to students who borrowed while enrolled at your institution.

+co-signed loans.

-Exclude: Those who transferred in; money borrowed at other institutions.
+Exclude: those who transferred in. money borrowed at other institutions.

-H4 Provide the percentage of the class(defined above) who borrowed at any timer through any loan programs (institutional, state, Federal Perkins, Federal Stafford Subsidized and Unsubsidized, private loans that were certified by your institution, etc.; exclude parent loans).
-Include both Federal Direct Student Loans and Federal Family Education Loans. , , , , , , , , , , , , , , , , , , , 60% H4a Provide the percentage of the class(defined above) who borrowed at any time through federal loan programsFederal Perkins, Federal Stafford Stafford Subsidized and Unsubsidized.
+H4 Provide the percentage of the class (defined above) who borrowed at any time through any loan programs (institutional, state, Federal Perkins, Federal Stafford Subsidized and Unsubsidized, private loans that were certified by your institution, etc.; exclude parent loans).
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-Note: exclude all institutional, state private alternative loans and parent loans.
-59% H5 Report the average per-borrower cumulative undergraduate indebtedness of those in line H4. \$19,550 • H5a Report the average per-borrower cumulative undergraduate indebtedness through federal loan programsFederal Perkins, Federal Stafford Subsidized and Unsubsidized.
+55% H4a Provide the percentage of the class (defined above) who borrowed at any time through federal loan programsFederal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
+NOTE: exclude all institutional, state, private alternative loans and parent loans.
+54% H5 Report the average per-borrower cumulative undergraduate indebtedness of those in line H4 \$22,155

-These are listed in line H4a.
-NOTE: Exclude all institutional, state, private alternative loans and exclude parent loans. \$17,395
+H5a Report the average per-borrower cumulative undergraduate indebtedness through federal loan programs--Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Include both Federal Direct Student Loan and Federal Family Education Loans.
+These are listed in line 4a.
+NOTE: exclude all institutional, state, private alternative loans and exclude parent loans.